Tutors and Colleges

 Professor Bob Hilton is a geochemist who studies the exchange of carbon between the atmosphere and rocks, and how these carbon transfers respond to and drive climate change.
 His research quantifies how erosion and weathering processes act as CO2 sinks, and COsources, and transfer CO2 between the atmosphere, hydrosphere and oceans, and long-term, geological storage in sedimentary deposits.

-See more about St Peter's on the college website.
+Find out more about St Peter's on the college website.

 University College